Collagen and weight gain: simple explanations

 The main roles of collagen

-- Type II : essential for cartilage and joints
+- Type II: essential for cartilage and joints

-- Type III : present in organs and blood vessels
+- Type III: present in organs and blood vessels

 Sources of collagen

-Collagen and weight
+Collagen and weight gain

 - collagen products enriched with sugar or additives

-- of an overall dietary imbalance
+- an overall dietary imbalance

 Does collagen promote the appearance of cellulite?